 A record of any burial on private land should be kept, preferably with the deeds of the property.
-The presence of the remains should also be declared when the property is sold.
+Future buyers should be made aware during the sale of the property.
+You also need:

 - A copy of the death certificate to confirm the identity of the deceased and that the death has been properly registered.